-Every disability and situation is unique so there is no simple answer to this question.
+Every disability and situation are unique so there is no simple answer to this question.

-Determining eligibility is very complex, so if you have questions about your particular situation and if you qualify, don't hesitate to give our offices a call to discuss your case in greater detail.
+Determining eligibility is complex.
+If you have questions about your situation, give our offices a call to discuss your case in greater detail.

 If I'm receiving workers' compensation benefits, am I entitled to Social Security benefits?

 The short answer is yes.
-While the Social Security system has different standards that need to be fulfilled compared to workers' comp, it is possible that you may be eligible to receive benefits from both programs at the same time.
-However, it's worth noting that you may receive a reduced payment from Social Security as a result of your receipt of workers' comp benefits.
+While the Social Security system has different standards that must be fulfilled compared with workers' comp, you may be eligible to receive benefits from both programs at the same time.
+However, it's worth noting that you may receive reduced payments from Social Security if you also receive workers' comp benefits.

-I was injured in an automobile or other accident, and as a result, I'm suing another party.
-I have not been working and am currently receiving Social Security benefits for my disability.
-If I settle my lawsuit or get a judgement, am I required to reimburse Social Security?
+I was injured in an automobile and as a result, I'm suing another party.
+I have not been working and am receiving Social Security benefits for my disability.
+If I settle my lawsuit or get a judgment, am I required to reimburse Social Security?

-No, there are currently no Social Security laws that indicate an injured person who has settled a lawsuit or judgement with another party must pay back Social Security benefits or surrender their benefits altogether.
+No, there are no Social Security laws that indicate an injured person who has settled a lawsuit or judgment with another party must pay back Social Security benefits or surrender their benefits altogether.
 If you have Medicare, however, reimbursement may be required.

-If you are out of work because of a disability and you are seeking more information about your eligibility to receive Social Security benefits, be sure to contact Brown Law.
-Our New Hampshire legal aids know the ins and outs of the Social Security system and will work tirelessly with you to ensure that you are receiving the benefits you deserve.
+If you are out of work because of a disability and you are seeking more information about your eligibility for Social Security benefits, be sure to contact our firm.
+Our New Hampshire legal aides know the ins and outs of the Social Security system and will work tirelessly with you to ensure that you receive the benefits you deserve.

 Disclaimer: This publication and the information included in it are not intended to serve as legal advice or a substitute for consultation with an attorney.
 Specific legal issues, concerns and conditions always require the advice of appropriate legal professionals.

-When you have a serious legal problem, seek out legal counsel who is part of the community, who will give your case the attention it deserves.
-Call The Law Offices of Stephen C. Brown & Associates in Rochester at 603-841-3080, or email us using this online form.
+When you have a serious legal problem, seek out legal counsel that is part of the community, that will give your case the attention it deserves.
+Call The Law Offices of Stephen C. Brown & Associates in Rochester at 603-332-3535 or email us using this online form.